3cupshomemade tomato sauceor your favorite store brand of spaghetti sauce

 Preheat a large skillet over medium-high heat.
 Add in meat and begin to brown.
 Add in 1 teaspoon garlic powder, ½ teaspoon salt, and 1 teaspoon oregano and brown fully.
 Turn off heat and drain off any excess grease on meat and return to skillet.
 Add in spaghetti sauce and 1 cup of water and mix well.

-Mix the cottage cheese with parsley, minced garlic, crushed red pepper flakes, Italian seasoning, egg, and ¼ cup Parmesan cheese until well combined.
+In a medium mixing bowl, combine the cottage cheese with parsley, minced garlic, crushed red pepper flakes, Italian seasoning, egg, and ¼ cup parmesan cheese until well combined.

-Cover with aluminum foil and bake at 375 for 45 minutes.
-Remove foil and continuing baking for 15 minutes.
+Cover with aluminum foil and bake for 45 minutes.
+Remove the foil and return to the oven to bake for an additional 15 minutes, or until the cheese is golden and the noodles are tender

 Let sit for 10 minutes or so, before slicing and serving.